BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 He did a great job creating a capable MVP.
 It was, and still is, written with a Node.js backend and a React frontend.
 I used Spring Boot (Java) as the backend framework for the greenfield projects I built for Mitchell, but there wasn’t reason to migrate the (fairly complex) Node.js backend to Spring Boot.
 TypeScript, however: yes.

 Digital transformation of the infrastructure:
-Before:
+#### Before:
-•	Single on-premise server: no load balancing.
-(Small) downtime during deployments.
+> •	Single on-premise server: no load balancing.
+(Small) downtime during deployments.<br><br>
-•	PM2 for Node process management
+> •	PM2 for Node process management<br><br>
-•	Deployment process: SSH onto machine -> git pull ->  stop Node process-> optionally “npm i” -> start Node process
+> •	Deployment process: SSH onto machine -> git pull ->  stop Node process-> optionally “npm i” -> start Node process<br><br>
-•	No database
+> •	No database<br><br>
-•	No log collection/persistence/searchability
+> •	No log collection/persistence/searchability<br><br>
-•	Manually managed DNS (manual renewal, etc.)
+> •	Manually managed DNS (manual renewal, etc.)

-After:
+#### After:
-•	Monorepo containing backend microservice, frontend microservice (React), infrastructure-as-code (Terraform), end-to-end automated tests, and pipeline-as-code (GitHub Actions).
+> •	Monorepo containing backend microservice, frontend microservice (React), infrastructure-as-code (Terraform), end-to-end automated tests, and pipeline-as-code (GitHub Actions).<br><br>
-•	Dockerized.
+> •	Dockerized.
 One image per microservice, stored in private ECR repos.
-Image tagged with commit hash for traceability.
+Image tagged with commit hash for traceability.<br><br>
-•	Deployed in AWS on ECS.
+> •	Deployed in AWS on ECS.
 Blue/green deployment, high-availability configuration, log collection from the containers into per-microservice-per-environment-segmented CloudWatch log groups.
 Serverless: low-hassle and impossible to SSH onto.
-Total of zero SSH key pairs.
+Total of zero SSH key pairs.<br><br>
-•	Data tier is PostgreSQL in RDS, with scheduled automated backups, data encrypted at rest, etc.
+> •	Data tier is PostgreSQL in RDS, with scheduled automated backups, data encrypted at rest, etc.<br><br>
-•	Pipeline has linting (including linting of the Terraform code!), automated testing, SonarQube, etc.
+> •	Pipeline has linting (including linting of the Terraform code!), automated testing, SonarQube, etc.<br><br>
-•	Snyk for security scanning: SAST, SCA, IaC (Terraform) scanning, and Docker image scanning
+> •	Snyk for security scanning: SAST, SCA, IaC (Terraform) scanning, and Docker image scanning<br><br>
-•	SonarQube, including quality gate gating in the pipeline.
-Failing the quality gate fails the build and blocks all deployments to all cloud environments.
+> •	SonarQube, including quality gate gating in the pipeline.
+Failing the quality gate fails the build and blocks all deployments to all cloud environments.<br><br>
-•	Playwright-based (TypeScript!) e2e automated tests, including visual snapshot tests for the charts.
-The e2es run in the pipeline on pushes to all branches, and gate deployment from the main branch to any of the cloud environments.
+> •	Playwright-based (TypeScript!) e2e automated tests, including visual snapshot tests for the charts.
+The e2es run in the pipeline on pushes to all branches, and gate deployment from the main branch to any of the cloud environments.<br><br>
-•	A separate set of read-only e2e tests run on a cron, via GitHub Actions, against production, as a piece of the monitoring strategy for the platform
+> •	A separate set of read-only e2e tests run on a cron, via GitHub Actions, against production, as a piece of the monitoring strategy for the platform<br><br>
-•	Separate staging and production environments, implemented via Terraform workspaces.
+> •	Separate staging and production environments, implemented via Terraform workspaces.
 One infra codebase in the monorepo parameterized by environment/Terraform workspace.

 Uses GitHub Actions “environments” feature to restrict production deployments to only a subset of GitHub repo-permissioned users.
 Standing up a new environment is trivial: less than a day’s work.

 Per-environment configuration such as service-specific URLs is provided via environment variables, per The Twelve-Factor App Methodology (12factor.net).

-Digital transformation of the application code:
+#### Digital transformation of the application code:

-•	Built out authentication and authorization, including the ability for one user to have premium access to more than one dashboard type, with different dates if needed.
-Solution leverages a multitenant architecture.
+> •	Built out authentication and authorization, including the ability for one user to have premium access to more than one dashboard type, with different dates if needed.
+Solution leverages a multitenant architecture.<br><br>
-•	Built out a number of new chart types, including the heatmap chart type (e.g. https://tinyurl.com/44t48dxn) and the USA choropleth chart type (e.g. https://tinyurl.com/36jbj3nk)
+> •	Built out a number of new chart types, including the heatmap chart type (e.g. https://tinyurl.com/44t48dxn) and the USA choropleth chart type (e.g. https://tinyurl.com/36jbj3nk)<br><br>
-•	Videos insights feature discussed above
+> •	Videos insights feature discussed above<br><br>
-•	Moved to more standard use of React Router.
-Prior implementation often leveraged the querystring piece of the URL instead of the path piece of the URL.
+> •	Moved to more standard use of React Router.
+Prior implementation often leveraged the querystring piece of the URL instead of the path piece of the URL.<br><br>
-•	Implemented Redux via Redux Toolkit and moved relevant data into Redux.
-Auth data, chart data, applied filters data, etc.
+> •	Implemented Redux via Redux Toolkit and moved relevant data into Redux.
+Auth data, chart data, applied filters data, etc.<br><br>
-•	Migration to TypeScript for both frontend and backend is currently in progress
+> •	Migration to TypeScript for both frontend and backend is currently in progress

 But wait, there’s more!

 Over the past few months, we also built out a third application, which I’ll post about here soon.
 For that one, I served as the engineering manager.
 Another developer did the hands-on work and did an awesome job.
 The third application is very related to the dashboard platform described in this post, as it so happens!

-Thanks for reading!
+#### Thanks for reading!
 Leave a like or comment if you enjoyed this post!